Portsmouth Naval Shipyard (PNS)

 History of Portsmouth Naval Shipyard

-PNS was established in 1800, making it one of the oldest naval shipyards in the nation.
-Its first 74-gun vessel, the USS Washington, was launched in 1814.
-Within the next several years, a hospital, barracks, and the Franklin Ship House was built, which was used to house the large wooden ship, the Franklin, which took more than ten years to complete.
+- Within the next several years, a hospital, barracks, and the Franklin Ship House were built, which was used to house the large wooden ship, the Franklin, which took more than ten years to complete.

-During the Civil War, PNS served as a shipbuilding and repair facility.
+- During the Civil War, Portsmouth served as a shipbuilding and repair facility.
 Years later, it created a military prison known as “The Castle,” which was used as the central prison for both the Navy and Marines, as well as captured German boats.

-The shipyard’s last submarine, the Lance, was built and launched in 1969.
-However, the shipyard continues to provide submarine overhaul and modernization work.
+- The shipyard’s last submarine, the Lance, was built and launched in 1969.

 Asbestos Use at Portsmouth Naval Shipyard